While the government does have grant programs aimed at helping people in need, they aren't the kind of thing that you can just apply for directly.

 Beware of “government grant” or “free money” offers.

 The jerks who run these scams are likely looking to do one of two things.
 They either want you to pay some kind of upfront fee, after which they disappear, or they want to get your personal/financial info—stuff like your bank account and social security numbers—at which point they’ll steal your identity.
-Either way, their only goal is to screw you over!

 If you receive an email promising free money or a government grant, delete it.
 Don’t even open it, and certainly don’t click on any links it contains.
 Doing so will open you up to a phishing scheme, where scammers steal your online ids and logins.